Ransomware Attacks Rise Again: What’s Fueling the Surge?

 Ransomware attacks are rising sharply again, with ex-RaaS groups like Lockbit leading the charge.
 This article explores the factors fueling the resurgence and provides essential security insights and best practices for defending your organization.

-In 2024, the number of ransomware attacks is climbing again after a brief decline, with Lockbit, Hiveleaks, and BlackBasta leading the charge.
+In 2025, the number of ransomware attacks is climbing again after a brief decline, with Lockbit, Hiveleaks, and BlackBasta leading the charge.
 According to NCC Group, which actively monitors leak sites to collect attack data, Lockbit alone executed 62 attacks in July.
 This represents a staggering 440% increase for Hiveleaks and a 50% increase for BlackBasta since June.
-Why are we seeing such a rapid rise in ransomware incidents, and what should organizations do to protect themselves?

 1. Ransomware-as-a-Service (RaaS) resurgence